Wheels Ain't Coming Down

 "Wheels Ain't Coming Down" is a song by the British rock band Slade, released in 1979 as the opening track from their eighth studio album Return to Base.
 The song was written by lead vocalist Noddy Holder and bassist Jim Lea, and produced by Slade.
-In 1981, the song re-appeared on the band's follow-up album We'll Bring the House Down and was released as the second single from it in March, which reached No. 60 in the UK.
+In 1981, the song re-appeared on the band's follow-up album We'll Bring the House Down and was released as the second single from it on 27 March, which reached No. 60 in the UK.

 Background

 "Wheels Ain't Coming Down" was released as the opening track on Return to Base, which was a commercial failure in 1979; a period when the band's popularity was low.
 The song also appeared on the 1980 extended play Six of the Best, which also failed to chart.
 In 1980, the band's fortunes were revived after a performance at Reading Festival.
 To capitalise on the new interest in the band, the album We'll Bring the House Down was released in March 1981, which featured a number of tracks re-used from Return to Base, including "Wheels Ain't Coming Down".
 Following up the Top Ten hit "We'll Bring the House Down", the band decided to release "Wheels Ain't Coming Down" as a single in March 1981.
 It reached No. 60, lasting three weeks on the chart.

 "Wheels Ain't Coming Down" tells the tale of a near-death flying experience suffered by Holder and Lea when travelling to Los Angeles.
 In a 1981 interview with Daily Star, Holder recalled: "Jim and I were on the way to a radio station when the captain told us he could not get the wheels down to land.
 We were diverted to another airport for a crash landing.
 It's not a great feeling knowing you might have only 45 minutes left in life.
 We drank all the booze there was going.
 Happily the pilot brought the plane down safely."